 WARM-UP SESSIONS/HARDSHIP LAPS: Any driver requesting a hardship lap must seek permission to do so from the Race Director.

 FLAT TOW: There will be no attempt at bump starting a vehicle while under flat tow.
-Drives must have, at a minimum, a race helmet, gloves, and lap belt in place anytime the race car is under flat tow on the race ourse.
+Drivers must have, at a minimum, a race helmet, gloves, and lap belt in place anytime the race car is under flat tow on the race ourse.

 AWARDS: Trophies for all races will be awarded in accordance with the GCR.
 Trophies will be presented at the event.
 SCCA U.S. Majors Tour and Hoosier Racing Tire SCCA Super Tour points will be awarded in accordance with the GCR and these Supplemental Regulations.